 The Comprehensive Amendment Agreement No. 1 (the "CAA" as further described in Note 4 below) is comprised of a recorded balance and an off-balance sheet or "contingent" obligation.
 The amount payable is a fixed amount but is repayable only upon the sale of "Export Water" (defined in Note 4 to the 2011 Annual Report).
-Because of the uncertainty of the sale of Export Water, the Company has determined that the contingent portion of the CAA does not have a determinable fair value.
+Because of the uncertainty of the sale of Export Water, the Company has determined that the participating interest and contingent portions of the CAA do not have a determinable fair value.